This ([quote - blazing saddles]..."this bill gentlemen"...) particular kit aircraft is where cheapskate meets actual possibility and converts it to

 To put it succinctly, both the current (amperes) level and the voltage (V) require control to prevent damage or starvation (blackout or power fade) to the instruments and other electrical accessories.
 In every type of vehicle (road air or water) electrical supply circuit between instruments, consoles, radios or lighting bulbs (powerful or tiny) is a device called a voltage regulator !

 THE ONLY TWO CIRCUITS THAT DO NOT USE A VOLTAGE REGULATOR ARE ,

 (a) The spark plug with its electrical timing and transformer

 Everything else must be supplied correct voltage and amperage from an off-shoot circuit from the "voltage regulator(s)" !

-Adding powerful landing lights are a huge clue, such added equipment are always installed in vehicles with their own separate voltage regulator in a completely isolated circuitry from the battery !
+Adding powerful landing lights are a huge clue, such added equipment are always installed in vehicles with their own "separate voltage regulator in a completely isolated circuitry" with the battery and

 Some components only print Voltage and "watts" consumed on the back of a load / component!